Frank-Geisler/powerrti/documentation/Get-RtiKQLDashboardDefinition.md

 ```

 ### -WorkspaceId
-Id of the Fabric Workspace for which the KQLDashboards should be retrieved.
+Id of the Fabric Workspace in which the KQLDashboard exists.
 The value for WorkspaceId is a GUID.
 An example of a GUID is '12345678-1234-1234-1234-123456789012'.

 ```yaml